 KALFF KATZ & FRANSSEN

 1. Kalff Katz & Franssen Attorneys at Law, is a partnership in which costs are pooled between mr. S.F.
 Kalff and mr. P. Katz on the one hand, and mr. J.G.J.E.
-Franssen on the other hand. mr. Kalff and mr. Katz practise their legal profession for their own account and risk under the name Kalff Katz Attorneys at Law. mr. Franssen practises his legal profession for his own account and risk through the private limited liability company, KKF B.V.
-Client assignments granted to mr. Kalff and/or mr. Katz will not bind mr. Franssen.
-Client assignments granted to mr. Franssen will not bind mr. Kalff and/or mr. Katz
+Franssen and Mr Tolboom on the other hand. mr. Kalff and mr. Katz practise their legal profession for their own account and risk under the name Kalff Katz Attorneys at Law. mr. Franssen and Mr Tolboom practises their legal profession for their own account and risk through the private limited liability company, KKF B.V.
+Client assignments granted to mr. Kalff and/or mr. Katz will not bind mr. Franssen and/or Mr Tolboom.
+Client assignments granted to mr. Franssen and/or Mr Tolboom will not bind mr. Kalff and/or mr. Katz